Paula Caligiuri: Career

+In 2026, she was conferred the Outstanding Educator Award by the AOM International Management Division.

 Work

 Research topics

 Research articles where Caligiuri is an author will be found in current entries on cultural agility, cross-cultural competence, ethnocentrism, expatriate, globalization, international assignment, international student, global leadership, talent management, and workforce management.

 Papers

 According to Google scholar, Caligiuri's academic articles have been cited 14,517 times, with an overall h-index of 52 (Oct 16, 2022).
 Her most cited articles are: